jhenderson88/TCLX/README.md

 In order to compile the TCLX libraries, use the makefile.
 This has been shamelessly modified from the [GRSISort](https://github.com/GRIFFINCollaboration/GRSISort) makefile, and hence looks very similar.

-Once the libTCLX.so library has been compiled, one can simply load it in ROOT:
+Once the libTExperiment.so library has been compiled, one can simply load it in ROOT:
-> .L libTCLX.so
+> .L libTExperiment.so

 Or alternatively in your rootlogon file.

+It can also be included in a macro, for example in the Run.C macro included.

 # Running the TCLX code